Rainbow perfect matchings in 3-partite 3-uniform hypergraphs: Introduction

-\end{theorem} It is easy to see that we derive the perfect matching version of Theorem~\ref{LM-MAIN} from Theorem~\ref{main} by setting $F_1=\ldots =F_{n}=H$.
+It is easy to see that we can derive the perfect matching result of Theorem~\ref{LM-MAIN} from Theorem~\ref{main} by setting $F_1=\ldots =F_{n}=H$.
 Moreover, if $F_i=H(n,k)$ for $i\in [n]$ then $\{F_1, \ldots, F_{n}\}$ admits no rainbow perfect matching.
-So the vertex degree bound in Theorem~\ref{main} is best possible.
+So the vertex degree condition in Theorem~\ref{main} is best possible.